-- the subject wished to withdraw. - if, in the opinion of the Principal Investigator/Project Manager, it was in the best interests of the subject. - suspected adverse effects from the test articles. - inter-current illness. - violation of the prohibitions and restrictions (see Section 2.4). - development of an exclusion criterion.
+- the subject wished to withdraw. - if, in the opinion of the Principal Investigator/Project Manager, it was in the best interests of the subject. - suspected adverse effects from the test articles. - inter-current illness. - violation of the prohibitions and restrictions. - development of an exclusion criterion.